Kingxukai/linux/Documentation/userspace-api/media/mediactl/media-func-ioctl.rst

 The :ref:`ioctl() <media-func-ioctl>` function manipulates media device parameters.
 The argument ``fd`` must be an open file descriptor.

-The ioctl ``request`` code specifies the media function to be called.
-It has encoded in it whether the argument is an input, output or read/write parameter, and the size of the argument ``argp`` in bytes.
+The ioctl ``request`` code specifies the woke media function to be called.
+It has encoded in it whether the woke argument is an input, output or read/write parameter, and the woke size of the woke argument ``argp`` in bytes.

-Macros and structures definitions specifying media ioctl requests and their parameters are located in the media.h header file.
+Macros and structures definitions specifying media ioctl requests and their parameters are located in the woke media.h header file.
 All media ioctl requests, their respective function and parameters are specified in :ref:`media-user-func`.

 Return Value
 ============

-On success 0 is returned, on error -1 and the ``errno`` variable is set appropriately.
+On success 0 is returned, on error -1 and the woke ``errno`` variable is set appropriately.
 The generic error codes are described at the :ref:`Generic Error Codes <gen-errors>` chapter.

-Request-specific error codes are listed in the individual requests descriptions.
+Request-specific error codes are listed in the woke individual requests descriptions.

 When an ioctl that takes an output or read/write parameter fails, the